ntcsteve/Terraform_NewRelic/README.md

 Many [Terraform recommeded practices](https://www.terraform.io/docs/cloud/guides/recommended-practices/index.html) are applicable especially when it comes to encrypting [New Relic Admin API keys](https://www.terraform.io/docs/state/sensitive-data.html).

-Please review your Terraform deployment pipeline and decide the best method for production.
-With my environment, I used [Terraform Cloud](https://app.terraform.io) to encrypt senstive data in the UI.
+Please review your Terraform deployment pipeline and decide the best method for your  environment.
+With my deployment, I used [Terraform Cloud](https://app.terraform.io) to encrypt senstive data in the UI.

 ## Addtional Links